MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance.md

     >
     > - If you're looking for all activities related to a **file**, add the wildcard character (\*) before the file name to return all entries for that file; for example, `"*Customer_Profitability_Sample.csv"`.

-4. Click **Search** to run the search using your search criteria.
+4. Select **Search** to run the search using your search criteria.

-   The search results are loaded, and after a few moments they are displayed on a new page.
+   The search results are loaded, and after a few moments they're displayed on a new page.
 When the search is finished, the number of results found is displayed.
 A maximum of 50,000 events will be displayed in increments of 150 events.
 If more than 50,000 events meet the search criteria, only the 50,000 unsorted events returned will be displayed.

    ![The number of results are displayed after the search is finished.](../media/986216f1-ca2f-4747-9480-e232b5bf094c.png)

 #### Tips for searching the audit log

 - You can select specific activities to search for by clicking the activity name.
 Or you can search for all activities in a group (such as **File and folder activities**) by clicking the group name.
-If an activity is selected, you can click it to cancel the selection.
+If an activity is selected, you can select it to cancel the selection.
 You can also use the search box to display the activities that contain the keyword that you type.

   ![Click activity group name to select all activities.](../media/3cde97cb-6f35-47c0-8612-ecd9c6ac36a3.png)

 - You have to select **Show results for all activities** in the **Activities** list to display events from the Exchange admin audit log.
 Events from this audit log display a cmdlet name (for example, **Set-Mailbox**) in the **Activity** column in the results.
-For more information, click the **Audited activities** tab in this topic and then click **Exchange admin activities**.
+For more information, select the **Audited activities** tab in this article and then select **Exchange admin activities**.

   Similarly, there are some auditing activities that don't have a corresponding item in the **Activities** list.
 If you know the name of the operation for these activities, you can search for all activities, then filter the operations after you export the search results to a CSV file.

-- Click **Clear** to clear the current search criteria.
+- Select **Clear** to clear the current search criteria.
 The date range returns to the default of the last seven days.
-You can also click **Clear all to show results for all activities** to cancel all selected activities.
+You can also select **Clear all to show results for all activities** to cancel all selected activities.

 - If 50,000 results are found, you can probably assume that there are more than 50,000 events that met the search criteria.
 You can either refine the search criteria and rerun the search to return fewer results, or you can export the 50,000 search results by selecting **Export results** \> **Download all results**.